cyrinux/waybar-livestatus/README.md

 ...
 ```

-# pause
+# Usage

 You can toggle pause of the poller with sending `SIGUSR1`.
+Or clicking on the waybar icon if you use my configuration.
+You will got the lists of alerts on mouse over the icon.

+If `popup` are enable you will got a popup if alerts number raise.